UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 • Any other relevant information.

-The following communications do not constitute a grievance and will not be investigated or resolved pursuant to this process: oral allegations, e-mail correspondence, anonymous communications, courtesy copies of correspondence or a complaint filed with others; inquiries that seek advice or information only, pre-grievance consultations and informal resolution activities.
+The following communications do not constitute a formal grievance and will not be investigated or resolved pursuant to this process: oral allegations, anonymous communications, courtesy copies of correspondence or a complaint filed with others; inquiries that seek advice or information only, pre-grievance consultations and informal resolution activities.

-The department head or equivalent will review the written grievance and mail a written decision to the employee within five (5) working days of receipt of the written grievance.
+The department head or equivalent will review the written grievance and send a written decision to the employee within ten (10) working days of receipt of the written grievance.

-Step C: If the employee is not satisfied with the decision of the department head or administrative equivalent, a letter stating why the Step B decision is incorrect may be sent to the appropriate dean, director or administrative equivalent within five (5) working days of the date of the Step B notice.
-Within ten (10) working days, the dean, director, or equivalent will review the department head’s decision and will notify the employee in writing that he or she is either a) upholding the department head’s Step B decision, b) granting the employee’s requested resolution, or c) proposing an alternative resolution.
+Step C: If the employee is not satisfied with the decision of the department head or administrative equivalent, a letter stating why the Step B decision is incorrect may be sent to the appropriate dean, director or administrative equivalent within ten (10) working days of the date of the Step B notice.
+Within ten (10) working days, the dean, director, or equivalent will review the department head’s decision and will notify the employee in writing that they are either a) upholding the department head’s Step B decision, b) granting the employee’s requested resolution, or c) proposing an alternative resolution.

-Step D: If the employee is not satisfied with the decision of the dean, director or equivalent, a letter stating why the Step C decision is incorrect may be sent to the appropriate vice president or administrative equivalent for the employee’s department within five (5) working days of the date of the Step C notice.
-Within a reasonable time, not to exceed thirty (30) days following receipt of the letter, the vice president will review the dean, director, or equivalent’s decision and mail his or her decision to the employee.
+Step D: If the employee is not satisfied with the decision of the dean, director or equivalent, a letter stating why the Step C decision is incorrect may be sent to the appropriate vice president or administrative equivalent for the employee’s department within ten (10) working days of the date of the Step C notice.
+Within a reasonable time, not to exceed thirty (30) days following receipt of the letter, the vice president will review the dean, director, or equivalent’s decision and send their decision to the employee.
 The vice president’s decision is final and concludes the grievance process.

 Miscellaneous